Chris McCandless: Legacy

 The converted green and white bus where McCandless lived and died became a well-known destination for hikers.
 Known as "The Magic Bus", the 1946 International Harvester was abandoned by road workers in 1961 on the Stampede Trail.
 A plaque in McCandless's memory was affixed to the interior by his father, Walt McCandless.
-McCandless's life became the subject of a number of articles, books, films, and documentaries, which helped elevate his life to the status of modern myth.
-He became a romantic figure to some inspired by what they see as his free-spirited idealism, but to others, he is a controversial, misguided figure.
+McCandless's life became the subject of numerous articles, books, films, and documentaries, which helped elevate his life to the status of modern myth.
+He became a romantic figure to some, inspired by what they see as his free-spirited transcendentalism, but to others, he is a controversial, misguided person.

 "The Magic Bus" became a pilgrimage destination for trekkers who would camp at the vehicle.
 Some of these experienced their own difficulties, or even died attempting to cross the Teklanika River.
+According to one historian, the bus had become "a latter-day lieu de mémoire" – a "site of memory" that both "stored and secreted communal remembrance".

-On June 18, 2020, various government agencies coordinated with an Alaska Army National Guard training mission to finally remove the bus, deemed a public safety issue after at least fifteen people had to be rescued, and at least two people died while attempting to cross the Teklanika River to reach the bus.
-It was flown via CH-47 Chinook helicopter to Healy, then via flatbed truck to an undisclosed location.
-On September 24, 2020 the Museum of the North at the University of Alaska Fairbanks announced it became the permanent home of McCandless's 'Magic Bus 142' where it will be restored and an outdoor exhibit will be created.
+On June 18, 2020, various government agencies coordinated with an Alaska Army National Guard training mission to remove the bus, deemed a public safety issue after at least 15 people had to be rescued and at least two people died while attempting to cross the Teklanika River to reach the bus.
+It was flown via a CH-47 Chinook helicopter to Healy, then driven via flatbed truck to an undisclosed location.
+On September 24, 2020, the Museum of the North at the University of Alaska Fairbanks announced it was the permanent home of McCandless's "Magic Bus 142", which will be restored and exhibited outdoors.
+It was exhibited indoors for two years, until October, 2023, but as of 2024 is being kept in storage until sufficient funds for conservation are raised.